About

-The University of Queensland's Biological Resources is a Central Research Platform (CRP) established to ensure there is effective and dedicated support for research involving animal models.
+The University of Queensland's Biological Resources is a Collaborative Research Platform (CRP) established to ensure there is effective and dedicated support for research involving animal models.

-Established in 2006 to centralise operations, the Biological Resources unit includes a number of facilities across St Lucia, Herston and Gatton campuses, Royal Brisbane and Women's HospitalPrincess Alexandra Hospital, Translational Research Institute, and Hidden Vale sites.
+Established in 2006 to centralise operations, the Biological Resources unit includes a number of facilities across St Lucia, Herston, Gatton and Dutton Park campuses, Royal Brisbane and Women's Hospital, and the Translational Research Institute.

 The core role of Biological Resources is the provision of best practice husbandry care, combined with research support such as hands-on training and project assistance.